getdnsapi/getdns/README.md

 ** the develop branch contains the latest development changes which are merged from develop into master once they are considered production ready
 * Both synchronous and asynchronous entry points with an early focus on the asynchronous model

-Non-goals (things we will not be doing) include:
+Non-goals (things we will not be doing at least initially) include:
 * implementation of the traditional DNS related routines (gethostbyname, etc.)

 Releases
 ========